-Approximately 8 line-kilometers of mostly breccias and narrow veins, sheeted veins and silicified structures have been identified, with coarse-crystalline, saccharoidal and drusy quartz cavity fillings.
+Approximately 8 line kilometers of mostly breccias and narrow veins, sheeted veins and silicified structures have been identified, with coarse-crystalline, saccharoidal and drusy quartz cavity fillings.
 Some of the breccias host clasts (fragments) with fresh sulfides od pyrite, arsenopyrite, stibnite and silver sulfosalt minerals.
 The new structures trend northwesterly and vary from near vertical to 60-65° north dip.
 Width of the new structures varies from 20-30 cm up to 6 m.
-A plan for up to 70 new drill holes plan has been defined to test the new structures near surface.

-During 2022, a total of 53 shallow, RC holes were drilled in the Veta Cauquenes (1), Veta Condor (3), Veta del Medio (29 holes), Veta Norte (10), Veta Oriental (7) and Veta Sur (3) targets, for a total of 1,384 meters and 1,368 samples.
+During 2022, a total of 53 shallow, RC holes were drilled in the Veta Cauquenes (1), Veta Condor (3), Veta del Medio (29), Veta Norte (10), Veta Oriental (7) and Veta Sur (3) targets, for a total of 1,384 meters and 1,368 samples.
 Silver values obtained ranged from nil to 880 g/t Ag and support follow-up drilling at Abril.